 I think we might have said this a few times, but just in case we didn't make it clear:

 Make sure you fully understand the terms and conditions and what the insurance you are buying covers.
-Be careful to look for any limitations (such as value of claim or requirement to prove negligence), especially if this is stated as ‘included’ in your removal quote.
+Be careful to look for any limitations (such as the value of your claim or your requirement to prove negligence), especially if this is stated as ‘included’ in your removal quote.